hannaliebl/hannasthoughts/content/posts/the-garden-year-1-establishing-blueberries/index.md

   </div>
 </div>

 My neighbor was building a chicken coop and removed a lot of turf for that project, so I also took a few wheelbarrows full of turf and laid them upside down to build up the height of the bed.
-Finally, I also ordered a truck load of compost for all my garden projects this year, so I also added some finished compost to the top of the bed.
+Finally, I also ordered a truck load of compost for all my garden projects this year since I didn't have enough of my own, so I also added some finished compost to the top of the bed.

 <div class="text-center inline-image-container">
   <img src="./finishing-with-compost.jpg" alt="Adding a layer of finished compost." class="img-responsive img-center"></img>